Skip to main content

 What is matrimonial property?

 Matrimonial property is that generated within the marriage partnership.
-When a couple gets divorced, it’s usually ordinarily shared equally between both parties — even if it’s solely owned by one person.
+When a couple gets divorced, it’s usually ordinarily shared equally between both parties — even if it’s solely owned by one person, known as the ‘sharing principle’.

 What is non-matrimonial property?